Perfume Genius

 Michael Alden Hadreas (born September 25, 1981), better known by his stage name Perfume Genius, is an American singer, songwriter, and musician.
 Hadreas's indie music stylistically explores pop and rock with various influences and atmospheres.
 The themes in his music have included sexuality, his personal struggle with Crohn's disease, domestic abuse, and the dangers faced by gay men in contemporary society.

-Early years
+Early life and education

-Hadreas is of Greek descent and was born in Des Moines, Iowa, and moved to the suburbs of Seattle, Washington, at age 6 or 7.
-He studied painting in school and took piano lessons as a child.
+Hadreas was born in Des Moines, Iowa on September 25, 1981.
+Age 6 or 7, he moved to the suburbs of Seattle, Washington.
+He is of Greek descent.
 His mother was a special education teacher and is now an assistant principal at a middle school.
 His parents divorced when he was a teenager.

+Hadreas took piano lessons as a child.

 Hadreas was the only openly gay student at his school, and he received death threats that were ignored by the school administration.
 He dropped out of high school during his senior year.
 Two years later, he was attacked by several young men in his neighborhood.
 He moved to Williamsburg, Brooklyn, and worked as a doorman for a club in the East Village.
-In 2005, Hadreas returned home to Seattle and began recording music.
-In 2008, Hadreas set up a MySpace page under the name Perfume Genius, beginning his music career.
-The moniker comes from the genius perfume-maker in Tom Tykwer's 2006 movie Perfume: The Story of a Murderer.